alecbcs/fly-nextcloud/README.md

 - [License](#license)

 ## Introduction
 Similar to a 1-click app from DigitalOcean or Linode this project aims to provide a simple way to install a [Nextcloud](https://github.com/nextcloud) cluster on [Fly.io](https://fly.io) using an S3 bucket as primary storage.
-The idea is that you should be able to fork this repository, add your own credintials as repository secrets, and then start a GitHub Action to build your Nextcloud cluster.
+The idea is that you should be able to fork this repository, add your own credentials as repository secrets, and then start a GitHub Action to build your Nextcloud cluster.

-Unlike traditional 1-click apps however, this project also aims to tackle the task of periodically updating and maintaining your Nextcloud cluster through the use of GitHub actions.
-A maintenance job will spin up daily to check the size of your Postgres database and dynamically resize the supporting Fly volume if you are running out of space.
+This project aims to tackle the task of periodically updating and maintaining your Nextcloud cluster through the use of GitHub actions.
+Unlike traditional 1-click apps, a maintenance job will spin up daily to check the size of your Postgres database and dynamically resize the supporting Fly volume if you are running out of space.
 Additionally, the (re)deployment action will run once a week to check for updates and apply them to your cluster.

 ## Cluster Pricing
 #### Free Allowances